-When Prince Charles and Princess Anne were young their canine companions were Corgis named Sherry and Whisky.
-The two pups were from a litter birthed by another of the royal family’s Corgis, Sugar.
+When Prince Charles and Princess Anne were young, their canine companions were Corgis named Sherry and Whisky.
+The two royal dogs were from a litter birthed by another of the royal family’s Corgis, Sugar.

 Queen Elizabeth, The Queen Mother was also a Corgi enthusiast, and two of her devoted dogs were immortalized alongside her own image on a bronze memorial by sculptor Paul Day, which can be seen on The Mall.